About The Tribute

 David's celebrity drawing career started over 10 years ago when Jerry Seinfeld saw some of his drawings.
 He drew the entire cast of Seinfeld, which was one of the hottest shows on television at the time.
 For the next decade, David drew strictly celebrities that have posed for him personally.
 Most of the drawings have been for the celebrities’ private use, but some have been created for other reasons.
 For example, one was made for an auction benefiting the American Cancer Society.

 1 Dot = 1 Person

-You can be part of an official portrait of Michael Jackson.
+You can be part of a portrait of Michael Jackson.
 David Ilan is an internationally recognized pointillism artist, which means he draws using only dots.
 Every single hand-drawn dot David places on his canvas represents a real person.
 People have joined David's projects from more than 180 countries.
 Every Michael Jackson fan is able to get a free hand-drawn dot added to the portrait in their name.
-At least one million fans will be needed to complete the drawing, so it’s important to spread the word!
+Millions of fans will be needed to complete the drawing, so it’s important to spread the word!